SOFIE-project/Provisioning-and-Discovery/README.md

 ## Usage

-The `/src` directory contains the code implementing the python application.
+[Src](/src) directory contains the code implementing the python application.

-The `/_webthing.servie`is a template file for DNS-SD custom service.
+[Service file](/_webthing.servie)is a template file for DNS-SD custom service.

-The `/src/sofie_pd_component/dns/controller/static/semantic.json` is a template file for semantic representation
+[Semantics File](/src/sofie_pd_component/dns/controller/static/semantic.json) is a template file for semantic representation that contains the metadata of the IoT device.

 ### Prerequisites